 "But…but the sword will reflect on my status as well was yours.
 Shouldn't it be something grand like this sword?"

 Jiraiya wanted to smack his face in frustration.
 It looked as though Louise was still being driven by pride.
 That was certainly going to be a challenge to iron out of her.
-Especially when she decided that she had the technical knowhow to buy a sword when a deadly warrior who had fought in more bloody conflicts and two wars than she had been alive was standing right beside her.
+Especially when she decided that she had the technical knowhow to buy a sword when a deadly warrior who had fought in two wars and more bloody conflicts than years she had been alive was standing right beside her.
 Not that she really knew anything about that quite yet.

 "Look, gaki, I know you want to go for the flashiest and what looks like the priciest sword in the shop, but pricey and flashy don't always equate to good."

 He noticed that the owner was turning a bit red, either in anger or embarrassment, he didn't know, but Jiraiya was a smooth talker, he had to be to run an information network as extensive as his.

 "That's not to say that the craftsmanship isn't impressive, it's just that the piece is more a decorative one than one I would take on the battlefield.
 After all, it would be a shame to stain such an elegant blade with blood and gore."